grafana/grafana/docs/sources/enterprise/access-control/usage-scenarios.md

 ## Allow Viewers to create reports

-In order to create reports, you would need to have `reports.admin:write` permission.
-By default, Grafana Admin's or organization Admin can create reports as there is a [built-in role assignment]({{< relref "./roles#built-in-role-assignments" >}}) which comes with `reports.admin:write` permission.
+In order to create reports, you need to have `reports.admin:write` permission.
+By default, a Grafana Admin or organization Admin can create reports as there is a [built-in role assignment]({{< relref "./roles#built-in-role-assignments" >}}) which comes with `reports.admin:write` permission.

-If you want your users who have `Viewer` organization role to create reports, you have two options:
+If you want your users who have the `Viewer` organization role to create reports, you have two options:

-1. First option is to create a built-in role assignment and map `fixed:reporting:admin:edit` fixed role to the `Viewer` built-in role.
-Note that `fixed:reporting:admin:edit` fixed role allows doing more than creating reports.
+1. Create a built-in role assignment and map the `fixed:reporting:admin:edit` fixed role to the `Viewer` built-in role.
+Note that the `fixed:reporting:admin:edit` fixed role allows doing more than creating reports.
 Refer to [fixed roles]({{< relref "./roles.md#fixed-roles" >}}) for full list of permission assignments.
-1. Second option is to [create a custom role]({{< ref "#create-your-custom-role" >}}) with `reports.admin:write` permission, and create a built-in role assignment for `Viewer` organization role.
+1. [Create a custom role]({{< ref "#create-your-custom-role" >}}) with `reports.admin:write` permission, and create a built-in role assignment for `Viewer` organization role.

 ## Prevent Grafana Admin from creating and inviting users

-In order to create users, you would need to have `users:create` permission.
-By default, user with Grafana Admin role can create users as there is a [built-in role assignment]({{< relref "./roles#built-in-role-assignments" >}}) which comes with `users:create` permission.
+In order to create users, you need to have `users:create` permission.
+By default, a user with the Grafana Admin role can create users as there is a [built-in role assignment]({{< relref "./roles#built-in-role-assignments" >}}) which comes with `users:create` permission.

 If you want to prevent Grafana Admin from creating users, you can do the following: